vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 |image41|

-This table contains all the interaction data between each geocode cell and asset.
+Table B8 contains all the interaction data between each geocode cell and asset.
 Each row shows a geocode cell and asset interaction.

+*Table B8.
+Description of attributes of mesa — tbl_stacked*
 +-------------------------+--------------------------------------------+
 | **Attribute name**      | **Description**                            |
 +=========================+============================================+